scoobyluvs/Fake-img-logger/README.md

 5.)
 Now if u press `esc` key on your keyboard , it sends the emebed. `q` on the keyboard is to end the loop , and close the program

+If u want to make it send some info go into /assets and change the info there to just a string.

 #### **WARNING** there is an error sometimes for ip , just rerun the program